Browser does not support script.

 What are we doing to eliminate our Gender Pay Gap?

-As part of our commitment to tackling gender inequality, the University adopted the Athena Swan Charter on International Women’s Day 2022.
-We hold an Athena Swan bronze award for this framework to support and transform gender equality within higher education (HE) and research.
+As part of our commitment to tackling gender inequality, the University adopted the Athena SWAN Charter on International Women’s Day 2022.
+We hold an Athena SWAN bronze award for this framework to support and transform gender equality within higher education (HE) and research.
 We are currently implementing an action plan to embed gender equality actions into our policies, practices, and culture.
 This includes overt actions such as supporting women leadership programmes, as well as addressing hidden inequalities.
+The University recently won a Breastfeeding Friendly University award for excellence in infant feeding support.

 York St John University became an accredited Real Living Wage Employer in April 2022.
-We have now increased the average hourly rate of all colleagues on lower grades to £12 per hour.
+This is reviewed annually, and we’ve recently increased the hourly rate of all colleagues on lower grades to £12.65 per hour.
 This includes our Student Ambassadors, who are all paid above the national minimum wage.
-Since the 2023 reporting period, we have increased our average hourly rate for female staff from £18.95 to £19.76 per hour.

-- We have updated our promotions criteria to provide a positive career pipeline for female professorships at the University and have recently appointed 6 female professors.
+• Our promotions criteria provide a positive career pipeline for female professorships at the University.

-- We run targeted recruitment campaigns to attract more male applicants to catering, cleaning and administration and roles.
+• We have run targeted recruitment campaigns to attract more male applicants to catering, cleaning and administration and roles.
 We have reviewed how we recruit to these lower grade roles by reviewing job titles and using tools to eliminate gendered language bias.

-- We continue to look at ways to develop career pathways across Professional and Student Services to support career development as part of our People and Culture action plan.
+• We continue to look at ways to develop career pathways across Professional and Student Services to support career development as part of our People and Culture action plan.
+This includes a newly launched Professional Services mentoring scheme.

-As one of very few universities with a female Chancellor, Vice Chancellor and Chair of Governors, we are in a strong position to advocate for authentic and meaningful change at all levels.
+As one of very few universities with a female Chancellor, Vice Chancellor and Chair of Governors, we remain in a strong position to advocate for authentic and meaningful improvements to gender equality.
 Our ongoing work to address the gender pay gap is a fundamental part of our wider commitment to equality and inclusion.

 Facts and figures